 Girl Scout Traditions: World Thinking Day

 Girl Scouts are part of a global sisterhood stretching around our planet like a giant sparkling friendship bracelet.
-And we celebrate that sisterhood every February 22 with Girl Scouts and Girl Guides from 146 different countries at World Thinking Day (WTD)!
+And we celebrate that sisterhood with Girl Scouts and Girl Guides from 146 different countries every year on February 22 during World Thinking Day (WTD)!

 Thinking Day is a day of international friendship for 10 million Girl Guides and Girl Scouts around the world.
-Each year the World Association of Girl Guides and Girl Scouts (WAGGGS) chooses a theme and in 2016 that theme is CONNECT.
-Our girls will be exploring how they connect with themselves, their friends, their community, and other girls around the globe.
-They can explore global issues that affect girls, delve deep into the history of our movement, discover other cultures, and take action to make a difference for girls.
+Each year the World Association of Girl Guides and Girl Scouts (WAGGGS) chooses a theme, and in 2019 that theme is An Adventure Through Time!

-Don’t let your Girl Scout miss out on this great opportunity to be a part of a global movement, download your activity packet today and help her explore the connections that make our lives happier, more meaningful, and inspire us to make our world a better place!
+Don’t let your Girl Scout miss out on this great opportunity to be a part of a global movement.
+Download your activity packet today and help her earn her World Thinking Day Award!

-Don’t forget to order her WTD patch after she’s completed all the requirements.
+Don’t forget to order her a World Thinking Day Award once she’s completed all of the requirements!